Ta Kung Pao (1902–1949): Ta Kung Pao under Ying Lianzhi

+The paper's 1902 criticism of the foreign forces of the Eight-Nation Alliance (which had established posts in Tianjin following the Boxer War) resulted in French authorities issuing fines against the paper; Ying moved its operations from the French concession to the Japanese concession.

 During the Russo-Japanese War, Ta Kung Pao actively reported on the war by frequently reprinting articles from Japanese media like Asahi Shimbun and North China Herald, dedicating sections like "Current Affairs News" to "Japanese Official Telegraphs".
 The newspaper also published editorials analyzing the impact of the Russo-Japanese War on China, emphasizing the need for China to catch up and reform to preserve the nation.
 The "Prospering Asia" theory within Japan and signals of a "Sino-Japanese Alliance to Protect East Asia" released by the Japanese consulate led Ta Kung Pao, under Ying's leadership, to advocate for a Sino-Japanese alliance as a strategy for national preservation.
 Ying's pro-Japanese stance eventually made it intolerable for the French consulate, forcing Ta Kung Pao to move from the French Concession to the Japanese Concession.
 After moving to the Japanese Concession in 1906, Ying's interactions with the Japanese consulate decreased, and the newspaper no longer showed a clear pro-Japanese bias.
 However, during this period, Ta Kung Pao had developed into a major commercial newspaper in the north.

 After the Xinhai Revolution, Ying's advocacy for constitutional monarchy failed.
-In 1912, when Yuan Shikai became the president of the Republic of China, Ying, unwilling to cooperate with Yuan, left Ta Kung Pao and retired to Jingyi Garden in Fragrant Hills, Beijing.
+In 1912, the Republic of China banned Ta Kung Pao after it criticised Yuan Shikai.
+Ying responded by distributing the paper free of charge.
+Ying, unwilling to cooperate with Yuan, left Ta Kung Pao and retired to Jingyi Garden in Fragrant Hills, Beijing.
 In 1917, a flood in North China affected over six million people, and Ying staged a fundraising event at Ta Kung Pao's sponsored carnival but ceased further contact with Ta Kung Pao.